-(b) The contract liabilities relate to loyalty programme where retail customers accumulate points for purchases made which entitle them to discounts on future purchases.
+- (b) The contract liabilities relate to loyalty programme where retail customers accumulate points for purchases made which entitle them to discounts and monetary benefits on future purchases. - (c) The contract liabilities relate to cash vouchers issued that is expected to be redeemed.
+The contract liabilities will be recognised as revenue when the cash vouchers are used for the purchases or when redemption occurs or upon expiry of the redemption period.